Jakov Gojun

-Jakov Gojun (born 18 April 1986) is a Croatian handball player for Füchse Berlin.
+Jakov Gojun (born 18 April 1986) is a Croatian handball player who plays for RK Zagreb and Croatian national team.

 He competed for the Croatia national team at the 2012 Summer Olympics in London, winning the bronze medal.
 Due to his defensive playing style he has been nicknamed the Minister of defense by fans of the national team.

 Early life

 Gojun was born 18 April 1986 in Split, Croatia.
 At a young age he started playing handball in his hometown club of HRK Krilnik.

 Career

 RK Krilnik & RK Solin

 Unable to prove himself to play for the senior squad of RK Split he started his senior career in RK Krilnik, which is also from Split.

-He played for Krilnik for one season in the Second League - South 2002-03 season helping his club finish in third place but failing to earn promotion to the First League.
+He played for Krilnik for one season in the Second League - South 2002–03 season helping his club finish in third place but failing to earn promotion to the First League.

 The next season, he transferred to Solin Transportcommerce.
 He played in the same league with Solin finishing in ninth place.